 Just as anything else in life, what you get out of something is a product of the effort you put into it!
 As of January 2017, the median annual salary for a court reporter was $54,665, with an average range of $39,442 – $71,549.
 Reporters who have invested in continuing education, advanced certification, and cutting-edge technology typically earn well into six-figure salaries.

-There has long been speculation that technology will take over the court reporter’s job, but until a machine can produce a verbatim transcript with 100% accuracy, with two or more people speaking at once (possibly with foreign accents!)
-AND be able to ignore side conversations, the profession is here to stay!
+There has long been speculation that technology will take over the court reporter’s job.
+Until a machine can produce a verbatim transcript with 100% accuracy while two or more people speak at once (possibly with foreign accents!)
+AND is able to ignore side conversations, the profession is here to stay!